joshbegley/nyt-latest/README.md

-**Shooting Is Reported at FedEx Warehouse in Indianapolis**\
+**Multiple Victims Are Reported in Shooting at FedEx Warehouse in Indianapolis**\
-`The authorities said the warehouse was on the southwest side of the city.
-Few details were immediately available.`\
+`The police gave few details but said the gunman was believed to have taken his own life.`\
 https://nytimes.com/2021/04/16/us/indianapolis-shooting-fedex.html?searchResultPosition=1

 **What to Know About the Police Shooting of Adam Toledo, 13**\